opkg to apk cheat sheet

 apk opkg Description

-apk info P opkg info P show summary information
+apk info P opkg info P Show summary information for the package P

 apk opkg Description